 A helpful guide for parents living apart has been prepared by The Massachusetts Association of Family and Conciliation Courts with the support of the Honorable Sean M. Dunphy, Chief Justice of the Probate and Family Court.
 (Click here)

 A child custody disclosure statement must be filed or the complaint for divorce will not be accepted for filing.
 Both parents will also be required to participate in a Parent Education Program approved by the Administrative Office of the Probate and Family Court.
 Please check out the information for the Parent Education Program within our website.
 (Click for quick link)

 This program is MANDATORY in all divorce cases involving minor children (a minor child is a child under the age of 18 years old at the time of filing).
 A yellow Certificate of Attendance at an approved Parent Education Program must be filed before the case can be assigned for Pre-Trial Conference.

-In any hearing or trial to determine child support, the parties must prepare and present to the Judge, at the hearing or trial, a Child Support guidelines Worksheet (Form CJ-D-304-Print on light blue paper).
+In any hearing or trial to determine child support, the parties must prepare and present to the Judge, at the hearing or trial, a Child Support guidelines Worksheet (Print on light blue paper).